tonipepperoni/laravel-cognito-auth/README.md

 ## Usage

-You can either use the provided Laravel Auth style traits
+You can either use the provided Laravel Auth style traits which provide a boilerplate for a standard Laravel Auth workflow:

 `PodPoint\LaravelCognitoAuth\Auth\AuthenticatesUsers`
 `PodPoint\LaravelCognitoAuth\Auth\RegistersUsers`